Syria locks down Hama on anniversary of massacre

 The Syria resolution came to the global body after the Arab League suspended its monitoring mission in Syria On January 28 as violence surged.
 Jordan said on Thursday it was pulling its monitors from that mission, joining the departure of Gulf Arab observers, in response to the League's move.

-Western envoys at the Security Council said earlier that the main sticking point was likely to be not military intervention, on which they were confident agreement could be reached, but the resolution's support for the Arab League plan demanding Assad give up power - seen by Moscow as tantamount to regime change.
+Western envoys in New York said the main sticking point was likely to be not military intervention, on which they were confident agreement could be reached, but the resolution's support for the Arab League plan demanding Assad give up power.
+That is seen by Moscow as tantamount to change of government.

 The envoys said their biggest challenge would be to reword the draft so that it still endorses the plan but in a way that is weaker than the current version.